In this section

 Should my child be seen by a physician after fainting?

-Some types of syncope are caused by a serious problem, so it is recommended that your child be seen by a physician to determine the reason of all fainting spells.
+Some types of syncope are caused by a serious problem, so it is recommended that your child be seen by a physician to determine the reason for all fainting spells.

 How is the cause of syncope diagnosed?